Take this guided tour of the South Bay Botanic Garden. To download a PDF version of this tour Click Here

 - Over 100 different cacti and succulents are planted here.
 Pick up a guide in the mailbox and use the numbered tags to help you identify your favorites.
 Cacti and succulents can be very addicting.
 Once you take a look at the vast variety of foliage shapes, textures, and colors, you might find yourself "hooked".
 And, every once and while, these plants can surprise you with some fantastic blooms.
 What better way to rid yourself of water-thirsty plants and provide your landscape with easy-to-care-for specimens!
-Click Here to download the Cacti and Succulent Plant Guide.

 After you get past the 100th numbered succulent, turn left under the arbor and just a few feet past this entrance you will see a garden path that takes you to the right and into the